 Tower of London

 It looks more like a prison than a tourist attraction from the outside.
-However, it is well known as the place that safeguards the Queen's jewelry.
-The most notable piece is the Imperial Crown that the monarch wears when she opens the Parliament.
+However, it is well known as the place that safeguards the King's prized possessions.
+The most notable piece is the Imperial Crown that the monarch wears when he opens the Parliament.
 The 12 towers are guarded by Yeomen Warders in magnificent uniforms.
 There are other artifacts that belonged to past luminaries, including regal robes worn by Charles I.

 A grand medieval church that we know so well from Royal Wedding events over the years, from Charles and Diana to William and Kate.
 It was founded over a millennium ago as a Benedictine monastery and serves as the royal family's own cathedral.
 Famous icons of history—Chaucer, Tennyson, Dickens, and more—are buried here beside members of the royal family.
 There are plenty of free guided tours of the abbey online, and a little research might prove invaluable.